KubaBoi/Judo/web/help/help.md

 It will redirect you to `Registration` screen.
 Fill in all rows with true informations and click to `Register` button.

 If everything is filled properly there will be an confirmation email in your mail box.
-Check your email and complete registration by validating your email address as.
+Check your email and complete registration by validating your email address.

 Confirmation email: